By Edward Benjamin, Senior Managing Director, eCycleElectric Consultants

 In the EU

 A “speed pedelec” is an electric bicycle that can reach 45 KM hour and is type approved as a L1e-B Two Wheel Moped.
-The rider must pedal and the design is subject to a limitation of providing 4 times the rider’s muscular input.
+The rider must pedal and the motor should not be able to propel the bike by itself.

 In the USA